PanJiaChen/vue-element-admin-site/docs/guide/README.md

 <br/>

 ::: tip
-**Suggestion：** You can use `vue-element-admin` as a toolbox or as an integration solution repository, It is recommended to do secondary development on the basis of `vueAdmin-template`, if you need any additional feature, you can copy from `vue-element-admin`.
+**Suggestion：** You can use `vue-element-admin` as a toolbox or as an integration solution repository, It is recommended to do secondary development on the basis of `vue-admin-template`, if you need any additional feature, you can copy from `vue-element-admin`.
 :::

 ## Contribution